mtmr0x/nucleo/API_DOCUMENTATION.md

 import * as contracts from './contracts';

-const store = createStore(contracts); // send contracts to create the store const { dispatch, update, getStore, subscribe } = store; // these 4 functions are returned from store creation
+const store = createStore(contracts); // send contracts to create the store const { dispatch, update, cloneState, subscribe } = store; // these 4 functions are returned from store creation
 ```

 ## Dispatching and updating the store